kazurayam/UsingMaterialsInKatalonStudio/README.md

 How do I want to reuse materials?
 For example, I want to perform **Visual Testing** in Katalon Studio.
 I would take 30 screenshots of my web app in both of the production environment and the development environment.
 After taking screenshots, I want to compare  pairs of images to find out if any differences are found.

 I need to design the paths for those files.
-Also I need a class library which implements a designed respository for the files (*materials*) with intuitive access methods.
+Also I need a class library which implements a designed repository for the files (*materials*) with intuitive access methods.

 # Solution